 H Spencer Young (b.
-Cleveland, Ohio) is a New York–based interdisciplinary artist and writer/director working across photography, filmmaking, digital art, painting, sculpture, and drawing.
-His self-driven research practice explores a wide range of formal and post-conceptual challenges, often investigating how images shape perception and emotion.
+Cleveland, Ohio) is a New York–based interdisciplinary artist and writer/director working across photography, filmmaking, digital art, painting, sculpture, sound, and drawing.
+His research-driven practice engages a broad spectrum of formal and conceptual questions, with a particular focus on how images, light, and signal shape perception, memory, and emotion.
+Drawing from cosmology, technology, and the evolving history of image-making, Young’s work interrogates the boundaries of representation and perception in contemporary life, engaging with the shifting role of visual language and the ways it shapes our collective experience.

 Spencer holds a B.A. in Visual Media with a minor in Cinema Studies from The American University in Washington, D.C.
 As an undergraduate, he was sponsored by Czech author and screenwriter Arnošt Lustig to attend FAMU, the Czech National Film School in Prague.
 He was also one of 13 students selected nationally by historian Dr. Douglas Brinkley for The Majic Bus, a groundbreaking experiential learning program that traveled to 46 states, studying Geography of the American Civil Rights Struggle, American Intellectual History, American Road Literature and American Social history in the precise locations where history occurred.

 In 2023, Spencer’s essay on Marcel Duchamp’s 1963 retrospective at the Norton Simon Museum was published by Pasadena Magazine (Editor: Malina Saval).
-That same year, his work was featured on the front page of the New York Times Arts Section as part of The Patriot group show at O’Flaherty’s, curated by Jamian Juliano-Villani and Billy Grant.
+That same year, his work could be seen on the front page of the New York Times Arts Section as part of The Patriot group show at O’Flaherty’s, curated by Jamian Juliano-Villani and Billy Grant.

-Spencer’s artwork has been auctioned to benefit the Center for Art Law (Capsule Auctions, Paddle8) and featured in the publication Simultaneous Soloists (Pioneer Press) on the work of Anthony McCall.
+Spencer’s artwork has been auctioned to benefit the Center for Art Law (Capsule Auctions, Paddle8) and selected for the publication Simultaneous Soloists (Pioneer Press) on the work of Anthony McCall.

 Spencer’s commercial work includes directing films and creative campaigns for clients such as Hudson’s Bay Company, Saks Fifth Avenue, Nike, CBS, Juice Press, Food Network, Lord & Taylor, and Honor, with features in W Magazine, The Atlantic, The Guardian, and others.
 In 2013, he co-concepted the foundational branding for Juice Press, creating the visual and film language that grew the brand from a single store to a national presence.

-His early documentary feature Swing State captured the 2006 Ohio governor’s race and holds the one-day attendance record at the Cleveland International Film Festival.
-Spencer also served as a story consultant and editor on Jack Smith and the Destruction of Atlantis (dir.
+His early documentary feature Swing State captured the 2006 Ohio governor’s race and holds the one-day attendance record at the Cleveland International Film Festival, premiering in adjacent sold out theaters simultaneously.
+Spencer also served as a story consultant and additional editor on Jack Smith and the Destruction of Atlantis (dir.
 Mary Jordan, prod.
-Richard Prince), named one of Entertainment Weekly's Top 10 Films of 2006.
+Richard Prince, Kenneth Peralta), named one of Entertainment Weekly's Top 10 Films of 2006.

 Spencer’s artwork continues to raise funds for not-for-profit galleries, emerging artist grants, and organizations supporting the arts.

-Artists he has exhibited alongside include Tracy Emin, Lauren Yeager, Dash Snow, Sean Lennon, Gwenn Thomas, Azikiwe Mohammed, Spencer Sweeney, Fred Gutzeit, R.H.
-Quaytman, Ricky Powell, Carmen Winant, Hildur Jonsson, Jennifer McDermott, Bert Stern, Dan Loxton, and many others.
+Artists he has exhibited alongside include Tracy Emin, Lauren Yeager, Dash Snow, Jack Henry, Michelle Grabner, Dan Graham, Sean Lennon, Sonia Louise Davis, Gwenn Thomas, Azikiwe Mohammed, Spencer Sweeney, Louise Lawler, R.H.
+Quaytman, Ricky Powell, Carmen Winant, Hildur Jonsson, Bert Stern, Dan Loxton, Liz Deschenes, Lumin Wakoa, and many others.

 In addition to his professional practice, Spencer is a children’s educator in art and film, and mentors undergraduate and graduate filmmakers at his alma mater.